Samkth123/KTH-md/Growth/Session 6/Session 6 notes live - Funding Growth.md

 A E-commerce store for festive decorations
 1 stop shop for everything

-When preparing for a party, many
+When preparing for a party, it can often become a stressful process.
+With Partyhallen, you can ease some of this stress

-short delivery times and
+With everything you need at one digital place AND short delivery times

-Market has a 5% forecasted CAGR oncoming years and we expect to gain a share of it
+Festive decoration market has a 5% forecasted CAGR oncoming years and we expect to gain a share of it

 Proof of concept with increasing sales across the entire nordics

-Looking for 100M SEK to deploy an online store in germany

-**THE case**
+**THE investment case**
-Extreme scaleability with low cost infrastructure and easy deployment in Germany where the competition also is lower
+Extreme scaleability through low cost infrastructure and the business model allows for easy deployment in Germany where the competition also is lower